gagan-iitb/ComputerSysDesign/ML Systems Resources.md

 Book: https://www.manning.com/books/effective-data-science-infrastructure

+Code from the book chapters can be found here: https://github.com/outerbounds/dsbook

 We will discuss and compare a few tools available for MLOps: Airflow, MLflow, and MetaFlow

 __MetaFlow__: Allows you to define a flow with multiple steps as a DAG.
 Each step can define the tasks to be done, artifacts (data) to be generated, metadata, and the next steps.